bxlab/qbb2020/assignments/day2-lunch/README.md

 Your script should find the corresponding translation from the mapping file.
 If found, it should print the line from the c_tab file, replacing the `gene_id` field with the translated identifier (**the UniProt ID**).
-If not found, it should do one of two things depending on a command line argument (or a function argument if using Jupyter):
+If not found, it should do one of two things depending on the value of the third command line argument (or a function argument if using Jupyter):

   1. Print nothing (ignore the line)
+    * This should occur when a specific value is given for the third command line argument
   2. Print and fill the field with a default value specified on the command line.
+    * This should occur if the value of the third command line argument is **NOT** the value chosen to ignore the line

-     * **NOTE:** We only want the first 100 lines of output displayed in the notebook or in an output file
+  **NOTE:** We only want the first 100 lines of output displayed in the notebook or in an output file

 ## Submit
 **DO NOT git add, commit, or push the two input files**